-BOSS largest yearly activity is the Study Trip: a research-based summer trip of two to three weeks to one or more destinations around the globe to study a relevant trend in the real estate industry.
-Every year, around twenty-five students and two teachers get selected to join the trip.
+BOSS’ largest yearly activity is the Study Trip: a research-based summer trip of two to three weeks to one or more destinations around the globe to study a relevant trend in the real estate industry.
+Every year, around twenty-five students get selected to join the trip.
 Although there are no ECTS associated with the trip this year, students will follow presentations and visit related companies to execute research on the subject:

-Want to learn know more about the study trip?
-You can now watch our promo video:
+Want to learn more about the study trip and the cities we will be visiting?
+You can now watch our promo video: https://youtu.be/CVCqOjq0RwI

 Follow us on Instagram: @bossstudytrip